swiftlang/swift-evolution/proposals/0311-task-locals.md

 With Swift embracing asynchronous functions and actors, asynchronous code will be everywhere.

 Therefore, the need for debugging, tracing and otherwise instrumenting asynchronous code becomes even more necessary than before.
-At the same time, tools which instrumentation systems could have used before to carry information along requests -- such as thread locals or queue-specific values -- are no longer compatible with Swift's Task-focused take on concurrency.
+At the same time, tools which instrumentation systems could have used before to carry information along requests — such as thread locals or queue-specific values — are no longer compatible with Swift's Task-focused take on concurrency.

 Previously, tool developers could have relied on thread-local or queue-specific values as containers to associate information with a task and carry it across suspension boundaries.
 However, these mechanisms do not compose well in general, have known "gotchas" (e.g., forgetting to carefully maintain and clear state from these containers after a task has completed to avoid leaking them), and do not compose at all with Swift's task-first approach to concurrency.
 Furthermore, those mechanisms do not feel "right" given Swift's focus on Structured Concurrency, because they are inherently unstructured.

 This proposal defines the semantics of _Task Local Values_.
 That is, values which are local to a `Task`.

-Task local values set in a task _cannot_ out-live the task, solving many of the pain points relating to un-structured primitives such as thread-locals, as well as aligning this feature closely with Swift's take on Structured Concurrency.
+Task-local values set in a task _cannot_ out-live the task, solving many of the pain points relating to un-structured primitives such as thread-locals, as well as aligning this feature closely with Swift's take on Structured Concurrency.

 Swift-evolution threads: